firemodels/bot/Bundlebot/README.md

 > [!CAUTION]
 > Bundle scripts erase and clone fresh copies of the fds and smv repos.
 These scripts should not be run in repos where daily work is performed.
 At NIST, Linux and OSX bundles are built in the firebot user account in the directory Firemodels_bundle/bot/Bundlebot/scripts .

-1. **Build the fds manuals.** Run the script `BUILD_fds_manuals.sh` in the firebot account.
+1. **Build the FDS manuals.** Run the script `BUILD_fds_manuals.sh` in the firebot account.
 This script runs firebot using revisions and tags defined in BUNDLE_config.sh and takes about 7 hours to complete.
 FDS guides are copied to the directory $HOME/.firebot/pubs when a firebot run is successful (no errors or warnings).
 Note, tags are only created in the local fds and smv repos.
 They are not pushed up to GitHub.
 So, if errors are discovered in the bundles that require more commits, a tag does not need to be undone.
 Tagging may be performed after the bundles are published.
    1. switch to the firebot account (type: `sudo su - firebot`)
    2. `cd Firemodels_bundle/bot/Bundlebot/scripts`
    3. `./Build_fds_manuals.sh`